Cyperus alternifolius

-Cyperus alternifolius, the umbrella papyrus, umbrella sedge or umbrella palm, is a grass-like plant in the very large genus Cyperus of the sedge family Cyperaceae.
+Cyperus alternifolius, the umbrella papyrus, umbrella sedge or umbrella palm, is a grass-like plant in the large genus Cyperus of the sedge family Cyperaceae.
 The plant is native to West Africa, Madagascar and the Arabian Peninsula, but widely distributed throughout the world.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 The subspecies Cyperus alternifolius ssp. flabelliformis is also known as Cyperus involucratus Rottb..

 Cultivation

 Cyperus alternifolius is frequently cultivated as an ornamental plant worldwide.
 It is planted in gardens in the ground, pots, in ponds, and as a houseplant.
 It is not hardy, and requires protection when temperatures fall below 5 C (USDA Zones: 9a–11b).
-It is propagated by dividing the roots and requires copious amounts of water.
+It is propagated by dividing the roots or cutting off a top and placing it upside down in a glass of water.
+It requires copious moisture and can grow in a few inches of water.
 The cultivar Cyperus alternifolius 'Variegatus' is grown for its variegated foliage and smaller size.